 Read more: Tips and tricks for recording vocals at home

 If you’re intending to play software instruments, a controller keyboard will prove extremely useful.
 Many DAWs let you use your computer keyboard as a musical-note-input device, but that’s not the most ideal way of making music.
 A dedicated keyboard controller gives you the touch, feel and ability to play across a wider range of notes.
 It’s also much easier stringing together a tune compared to your computer keyboard.

 Many controllers are USB-bus powered, meaning you won’t require a separate external power supply.
 They also come in all shapes and sizes, from super compact and portable designs to eight-octave, weighted models.

 Beatmakers or those who want to add greater expression to your tracks, look out for drum pads and controllers.
 Electronic drum triggers and control surfaces awash with assignable buttons, sliders and pads can offer a range of approaches to playability.
 They are much more tactile and musical than simply using your computer via its keyboard, mouse or trackpad.

 Read more: What is MIDI?
 A simple and practical guide

 While items above form the bulk of what you’ll need, here are the accessories to get everything working.

 Firstly, cabling.
-Many products you buy may not come provided with the necessary connection cables, especially in the case of Thunderbolt interfaces.
-Remember to check what’s coming in the box and grab those cables you need while you’re shopping for one.
+Many products you buy may not come with the necessary connection cables, especially in the case of Thunderbolt interfaces.
+Remember to check what’s provided in the box and grab those cables you need while you’re shopping for one.

 For those recording with a microphone, a pop shield isn’t the only important accessory to have.
 Pick up a microphone stand.
-Whether a floor or table stand, and you’ll free up your hands for other tasks, like playing an instrument.
+Be it a floor or table stand, you’ll free up your hands for other tasks, like playing an instrument.